N-Johnston/Data-Visualisation/Cycling/README.md

 - Giro ipynb file - Download file to enable interaction
 - Pickle file - contains list of stage names from Giro

-The ipython notebook is shown viewable on github ONLY in static HTML format.
+The ipython notebook is viewable on github ONLY in static HTML format.
 This means all the interaction I have built in is unfrotunately not available.
 Three types of graphs are available through use of radio buttons and any rider or team can be viewed.
-Download the notebook to experiment with the visuals.
+Download the notebook, csv and graphGiro.py to experiment with the visuals.

 ## Future Goals